williamdlees/receptor_utils/README.md

 Given a set of J sequences, identify the correct frame and location of the CDR3 end, by searching for the GxG motif.

+## rev_comp
+Return the reverse-complement of the specified nucleotide sequence.